lennertderyck/sesam/README.md

 ---

-> In future releases these data-attributes will be replaced with just attribute containing json-data.
+> In future releases all these data-attributes will be replaced with just the data-sesam-options attribute.

 # API
 ```js